 The land and water rights of the Saami can be established in two ways.
 First, a court can confirm the rights of Saami on state land where a dispute arises between Saami and the state.
 Second, these rights can be substantiated through laws enacted by Parliament.
-The question of old Saami title to state land has yet to be decided in a court26.
+The question of old Saami title to state land in Finland has yet to be decided in court.
 On the other hand, there have been numerous attempts to settle the issue by legislative means.
-In 1952 and 1973 state committees proposed bills which would have guaranteed Saami rights to land27.
+In 1952 and 1973 state committees proposed bills which would have guaranteed Saami rights to land (See Komiteanmietintö 1952:12 and 1973:46).
 However, the Finnish Government did not bring either proposal before Parliament for consideration and both lapsed.
-In 1990, a permanent state committee - called the Advisory Board for Saami Affairs28 - drafted a
+In 1990, a permanent state committee - called the Advisory Board for Saami Affairs - drafted a legislative proposal "A Saami Bill" (See Komiteanmietintö 1990:32).